openstack/charm-octavia/src/README.md

 | Neutron Router            | charm-octavia        | (Optional) Router for IPv6 RA or north/south mgmt traffic |
 | Amphora Security Group    | charm-octavia        | Security group for Amphora ports                          |
 | Controller Security Group | charm-octavia-health | Security group for Controller ports                       |

+### OVN provider

+When Octavia is deployed with OVN as SDN, a optional OVN provider driver is enabled.
+If the `enable-amphora` configuration option is set to 'False' it will be the only provider driver available.

+> **Note**: The Amphora provider driver is still available and is the default
+            even if you deploy with OVN as SDN.
+You may optionally disable the Amphora provider driver by setting the `enable-amphora` configuration option to 'False'.

+#### OVN provider - Advantages

+The OVN Provider driver has a few advantages when used as a provider driver for Octavia over Amphora, like:

+* OVN can be deployed without VMs, so there is no additional overhead as is required currently in Octavia when using the default Amphora driver.

+* OVN Load Balancers can be deployed faster than default Load Balancers in Octavia (which use Amphora currently) because of no additional deployment requirement.

+#### OVN provider - Limitations

+OVN has its own set of limitations when considered as an Load Balancer driver.
+These include:

+* OVN currently supports TCP and UDP, so Layer-7 based load balancing is not possible with the OVN provider driver.

+* While Health Checks are now available in OVN, they are not currently implemented in OVN’s Provider Driver for Octavia.

+* Currently, the OVN Provider driver supports a 1:1 protocol mapping between Listeners and associated Pools, i.e. a Listener which can handle TCP protocols can only be used with pools associated to the TCP protocol.
+Pools handling UDP protocols cannot be linked with TCP based Listeners.

+  This limitation will be handled in an upcoming core OVN release.

+* Mixed IPv4 and IPv6 members are not supported.

+* Only the 'SOURCE_IP_PORT' load balancing algorithm is supported, others like 'ROUND_ROBIN' and 'LEAST_CONNECTIONS' are not currently supported.

+* Octavia flavors are not supported.

 ## Policy Overrides